LuisGilGB/react-component-generator/README.md

 You can use the following arguments:
 --name (-n) - The name of your future npm package.
 The only mandatory argument, the component name will be generated from it.
 You can scope it if you want too!
+--component-name (-N) - The name of the React component, so the jsx file, the component it exports and the CSS file will share this name.
+A component name will be automatically generated from the required name parameter if a component-name value is not provided.
 --dirname (-d) - The name of the directory created to contain the scaffolded files.
 A default dirname will be generated from name if this argument is not provided.
 --author (-a) - The author's name.
 --git-user (-g) - The Git username, use it to have generate the proper GitHub links at Readme file!